Which Rutland Water Car Park Should You Choose?

 Situated on the North Shore close to the village of Empingham, Sykes Lane is a great parking spot for families looking for a fun day out at Rutland Water.

-There’s easy access to several attractions such as mini-golf and a large and popular children’s adventure play area.
-This is also the best Rutland Water Beach car park and is close to Rutland Live, the outdoor gaming centre.
+The site is home to several attractions including mini-golf and a large and popular children’s adventure play area.
+This is also where you’ll find the Rutland Water Beach car park and is also the best place to head for Rumble Live, the outdoor laser tag gaming centre.

-It’s also ideally situated at one end of the dam, which makes for a pleasant walk/cycle across the width of the reservoir, with superb views back towards Oakham.
+Sykes Lane is also ideally situated at the eastern end of the dam, which makes for a pleasant walk/cycle across the width of the reservoir, with superb views back towards Oakham.

-Visitors can take a break and grab a bite at Four Foxes Café.
+Visitors can take a break and grab something to eat or drink at Four Foxes Café.
 Or if you’re wanting to find out more about Rutland, it’s here you’ll find the Rutland Water Visitor Centre.

 Pick up information about the park, maps, and souvenirs.
 The Visitor Centre also has a toilets, making it a great start or end point for your visit to Rutland Water.